How to Make Bakmi Goreng: An Indonesian-Inspired Dish

 - Turn off the heat before adding the shredded cabbage to avoid overcooking.

-- Add chicken powder into the boiling water to give flavor to noodles.
+- Add chicken powder to the boiling water to help flavor the noodles.

 Another Indonesian Recipe